maflcko/b-c-gui-translations-review/reviews/cs.md

         <source>To specify a non-default location of the blocks directory use the '%1' option.</source>
         <translation>Pro specifikaci neklasické lokace pro data použij možnost '%1'</translation>

 YES
-The translation has a slight issue with tone and phrasing for clarity and naturalness in Czech.
-The phrase "neklasické lokace pro data" is not the best choice here, and "použij" is informal and missing a period at the end.
-A better translation would explicitly mention "adresáře bloků" (blocks directory) as in the source text and use formal phrasing appropriate for documentation.
+The translation is inaccurate: "neklasické lokace pro data" does not convey "non-default location of the blocks directory" correctly. "neklasické" is not idiomatic, and "pro data" is too vague.
+Also, the sentence is missing the full stop at the end, differing from the source, and the formulation is not ideal in Czech.

 Correct translation:
-Pro určení nestandardního umístění adresáře bloků použijte možnost „%1“.
+Pro zadání jiného umístění adresáře s bloky použijte volbu '%1'.
 ```

 ```
         <source>The mapped Autonomous System used for diversifying peer selection.</source>
         <translation>Mapovaný nezávislý - Autonomní Systém používaný pro rozšírení vzájemného výběru protějsků.</translation>

 YES
-The translation is problematic due to incorrect capitalization, mistranslation of terms, and grammatical issues.
-"Autonomous System" should be "autonomní systém" (not capitalized as a proper noun here), "diversifying" is better translated as "diverzifikaci" or "rozmanitost," and "peer selection" should be "výběru protějšků" but without "vzájemného," which adds an unnecessary notion of mutuality.
-Also, the punctuation and spacing have an unnecessary space before the dash and inconsistent use of dashes.
+There are inaccuracies and awkward phrasing in the Czech translation:

+- "nezávislý" is not needed here, and the dash between "nezávislý - Autonomní Systém" is incorrect.
+- "rozšírení vzájemného výběru protějsků" translates more as "expansion of mutual selection of counterparts" and does not accurately reflect "diversifying peer selection."
+- "protějsků" is unusual; "uzlů" or "peerů" is more standard in technical/Bitcoin context.
+- "Autonomní Systém" should not be capitalized except for the first word ("autonomní systém").

 Correct translation:
-Mapovaný autonomní systém používaný k diverzifikaci výběru protějšků.
+Mapovaný autonomní systém používaný ke zpestření výběru peerů.
 ```

 ```